laurensdewaele/tenso-mobile-app/app/lib/notes.md

 - Check out the Lato bold fonts for the modal components.

+## Smaller width screens

+Hmm did not account for iphone 5s's and the like.
+Need to fix it.

+## Implement a feedback button

+## Bottom menu slider
+The percentage when onDragEnd does not really seem correct.

 ## New workout

 What I eventually want a 'NewWorkoutRoute' to receive: